 Where I am now with my creative process?

 I am studying to expand and enrich my art and designs with new techniques and processes.
-I am working with a technique using watercolor and gouaches on furniture.
-I am studying how to improve my paintings and adding new work to my portfolio.
-I am back living and working in my beloved Vermont driving down the many back roads discovering landscapes and wildflowers with my new buddy, a chocolate standard poodle named Jessie James.
+I have perfected working with a technique using watercolor and gouaches on furniture.
+I expanded my art to include prints, adding new work to my portfolio.
+I am back living and working driving down the many backroads discovering new landscapes and wildflowers with my fabulous best buddy, a chocolate standard poodle named Jessie James.